 Figure 1.
 Relief map showing location of PCAPS field campaign instrumentation.
 Green circles denote the location of Hobo® data loggers on the valley sidewalls.
 Purple circles denote the 7 NCAR ISFS stations.
 Blue circles indicate the two NCAR ISS facilities, and a red plus symbol denotes the SODAR site.
 Yellow circles indicate University of Utah automated weather stations (AWS), while pre-existing MesoWest surface stations are indicated with a black plus symbol.
 The Salt Lake International Airport is denoted as a black dot.
 The locations of special rawinsonde launches during specific IOPs are indicated by red triangles, while a blue plus shows the location of the LIDAR.
 The Hawthorne elementary school DAQ site is shown as a pink triangle.
-Mobile weather station transects, glider flight paths, and additional air quality monitoring locations are not shown on map.
+Mobile weather station transects, glider flight paths, and additional air quality monitoring locations are not shown on the map.